Profiles in "Digital Storytelling" Expertise Area

 • Matthew Toro is a broadly trained geographer serving as the director of maps, imagery, and geospatial services at ASU Library.
 He oversees the Map and Geospatial Hub, a traditional map library fused with a modern GIS center.

-• Elizabeth Grumbach is the Director of Digital Humanities and Research at the Lincoln Center for Applied Ethics.
-Her current research focuses on design justice and critical tech interventions.
+• Elizabeth Grumbach is the Assistant Director of Research and Strategic Communications at the Lincoln Center for Applied Ethics, where she also directs the Digital Humanities Initiative.

 • Klucsarits is an award-winning cinematographer working in narrative, documentary and commercial film.